happyputi/BDF-manual-en-new/source/guide/FirstExample.rst

 * Basis set defined as `3-21G` via `Basis`.

 .. note::
-    Only in concise input can variables (e.g., R1 in the example) be used to define internal coordinates and assign values later.
+    Only in the easy input can variables (e.g., R1 in the example) be used to define internal coordinates and assign values later.
 Advanced input requires direct numerical definition of internal coordinates; variables are not supported.

 After executing **COMPASS**, BDF uses **XUANYUAN** to compute one- and two-electron integrals.
-BDF defaults to **Integral Direct SCF**, where integrals are recomputed as needed.
+On default, BDF performs **Integral Direct SCF** calculation, where the two-electron respulsion integrals  (2e-ERIs) are recomputed as needed in each SCF iteration.
+Therefore, only one-electron integrals are calculated in xuanyuan and 2e-ERIs will be skipped.

 Finally, BDF executes the **SCF** module to perform the self-consistent field (SCF) calculation based on Hartree-Fock:
 * `RHF` specifies the Restricted Hartree-Fock method;